 understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.
 (Department for Education, 2013, p.
 217)

-This generalised version of music education has important implications not only for teaching and learning, but also for how it is assessed.
+This generalized version of music education has important implications not only for teaching and learning but also for assessment.
 We have already had a brief introduction to the National Curriculum levels earlier in this chapter, it is now time to consider them in more detail.

 Given the generalist nature of the National Curriculum, which has persisted almost unchanged through its various iterations, it is unsurprising that assessment of it is also of a general nature.
-The way this was done In early versions of the NC, was via the use of level statements.
-These entailed holistic phrases of musical accomplishment, and their original intention was to be used once only at the end of each stage of education, so at 7, 11, and 14 years of age, known as the end of a key stage in the local parlance.
-As an example, here is the wording of the statement for level 5, which was deemed to be the average level of attainment that would be reached by pupils at the age of 14 years.
-This wording is taken from the 2007 version of the NC:
+In early versions of the National Curriculum this was done via the use of level statements.
+These entailed holistic phrases of musical accomplishment, and the original intent was that they be used once only at the end of each stage of education, so at 7, 11, and 14 years of age, known as the end of a key stage in the local parlance.
+As an example, here is the wording of the statement for level 5, deemed to be the average level of attainment that would be reached by pupils at the age of 14 years.
+This wording is taken from the 2007 version of the National Curriculum:

 Level 5